Veeam Backup Repositories

 3. If there are incremental extents with free task slots, Veeam Backup & Replication sends backup files to an incremental extent with the least amount of used task slots.
 If the amount of used tasks is the same, an extent with the largest amount of free space.

-To learn more about file placement policies of scale-out repositories, see Backup File Placement section of the Veeam Backup & Replication guide.
+To learn more about file placement policies of scale-out repositories, see Backup File Placement section in the Veeam Backup & Replication guide.

 • If a scale-out repository is configured in the Data locality policy, repository extents will be selected according to the largest amount of free space for each Microsoft SQL Server connection.
 If the selected extent does not have free task slots, Veeam Backup & Replication uses the extent with the next largest amount of free space.
 If there are two extents with only one slot on each extent, the backup will be launched on two streams (one on each extent).